eggsacc/Obsidian-sync/Gay porn/Sine approximation/Sine LUT analysis.md

 In the code, the error value is `sin() - _sin()`.
 Since the mean error is non-zero and all the error values are positive, we can conclude that our `_sin()` function yields a constant under-estimate of the actual value.
 We can add the mean value of 0.00009078 to correct for the bias, but the error is too small (<0.01%) to be worth the extra effort and computational power.

-The histogram of Z-scores also shows that most of the output values lie within 1 Standard Deviation (S.D) from the mean, hence the function is decently precise.
+The histogram of Z-scores also shows that most of the output values lie within 1 Standard Deviation (S.D) from the mean, hence the function is sufficiently precise.

 ## Speed analysis